 Welding exhaust pipes is not as easy as other welding tasks.
 These pipes are usually thin and require a lot more attention.
 In some vehicles, the exhaust pipe can be as thin as 0.028″.
 When dealing with such thin metals, caution should be taken.

 To weld any exhaust pipe, you will need several tools.
-First, on the list of tools, you will need a welder.
+First, on the list of tools, you will need a good welder.
 There are many different types of welders you can use for this task.
 But for simplicity and cost efficiency, I recommend using a stick welder.

-The other tools you need are a hacksaw, or circular chain saw, work gloves, grinder, welding mask, and the exhaust tubing itself.
+The other tools you need are a hacksaw, or circular saw, work gloves, grinder, welding mask, and the exhaust tubing itself.

 Cut the pipe